pingcap/docs/statistics.md

 You can perform incremental collection using the following syntax.

-+ To incrementally collect statistics for index columns in all `IndexNameLists` in `TableName`:
++ To incrementally collect statistics on index columns in all `IndexNameLists` in `TableName`:

     {{< copyable "sql" >}}